 Two of the greatest admirals in history, A7XfanBen and Xerecs, have begun planning the grandest adventure of all-time!
-After playing many campaign games over the years, including one together on the VASSAL module (CG1), we have decided to embark on something completely unprecedented, something no one has ever done.
+After playing many campaign games over the years, including four together on the VASSAL module (CG1-4), we have decided to embark on something completely unprecedented, something no one has ever done.
 Something that is truly on a global scale.
 A “game to end all games”, if you will.
 Ironically enough, this game may actually never end!

 I couldn’t find the post, but for a few years now I’ve had vague thoughts of creating a complex, all-encompassing “Game of Life” based around Pirates CSG that would be my masterpiece.
 A game not just about naval warfare, but land warfare, politics, governments, trade, economies, revolutions, civilizations, home fronts, and more.
 This first, initial post is the beginning of that idea.
 I mentioned it to Xerecs in one of our MANY emails about CG1, and the idea took off.
 For a few days in April, planning this “World” game even took our attention away from CG1!
 I originally thought this “Game of Life” idea would come to fruition in many, many years from now (many decades actually).
 However, the VASSAL module (thanks again B.J.
 Olejnik!) has dramatically sped things up, and now my “masterpiece” of a game can see the light of day as soon as this year!
 Xerecs and I have spent parts of April and especially May developing the ruleset; what you see here represents hundreds of emails and only a chunk of the google doc we are using to collaborate.
 Ironing out the details has been a very fun and exciting process.